-Some black and white fabric that I had leftover from our kitchen window treatments got together with some batting and a staple gun and these cushions were born.
-My Ikea Dalfred barstools are the proud parents!
+Some black and white fabric that I had leftover from our kitchen window pelmet boxes got together with some batting and a staple gun and these cushions were born.
+My Ikea Dalfred barstools are the proud parents ;)

 My sweet assistant helped me get to work.
 Besides the great looking design, these barstools spin in order to raise the seat up or down, making them entertaining for kids to sit on or as shown, steer them like the wheel of a ship.